SIGNIFICANT ACCOUNTING POLICIES FOR THE FY 2024-25

 ii.
 In the absence of specific directives from the Court, as mentioned at point (a) above.

-Any exceptions to the above may be considered by HOCAC-III (for proposals falling under the powers of various committee's up to HOCAC-III & Management Committee for proposals under its vested powers.
+Any exceptions to the above may be considered by HOCAC-III (for proposals falling under the powers of various committees upto HOCAC-III) & Management Committee / Board for proposals under their vested powers.

 3.4 The sale of NPA is accounted as per guidelines prescribed by RBI and as disclosed under Para 5.3.

-3.5 Commission (excluding on Government Business, Insurance Business, Mutual Fund Business, Letter of Credit and Bank Guarantee), exchange, locker rent and Income on Rupee Derivatives designated as ‘Trading' are accounted for on realization and insurance claims are accounted for on settlement.
+3.5 Commission (excluding on Government Business, Insurance Business, Mutual Fund Business, Letter of Credit and Bank Guarantee), exchange, locker rent, Income on Rupee Derivatives designated as ‘Trading' and Income from units of mutual funds, alternative investment funds & other such pooled/ collective investment funds are accounted for on realization and insurance claims are accounted for on settlement.
 Interest on overdue inland bills is accounted for on realization and interest on overdue foreign bill, till its crystallization is accounted for on crystallization and thereafter on realization.

 3.6 In case of suit filed accounts, related legal and other expenses incurred are charged to Profit & Loss Account and on recovery, the same are accounted for as such.